pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 includes measurements that were recorded to assess behavior.

-Here we will investivate how these three types of data are stored in compute files for this data set.
+Here we will investivate how these three types of data are stored in computer files using standard file formats.
 We will start by taking a quick look at the phenotype data.

-:pushpin: Along with the data files, you should have downloaded an accompanying "readme" file describing the data files in detail.
+:pencil2: Along with the data files, you should have downloaded an accompanying "readme" file describing the data files in detail.
 Please consult this file if you would like to dig deeper beyond what is explored in this episode.